 A draft of the CUSC Modification Report shall be tabled at a meeting of the CUSC Modifications Panel prior to submission of that CUSC Modification Report to the Authority held in accordance with the timetable established pursuant to Paragraph 8.19.1, and at which the CUSC Modifications Panel may consider any minor changes to the legal drafting, which may include any issues identified through the Code Administrator’s consultation and:

-(i) if the change required is a typographical error the CUSC Modifications Panel may instruct the Code Administrator to make the appropriate change and the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote; or
+(i) if the change required is a typographical error the CUSC Modifications Panel may instruct the Code Administrator to make the appropriate change and the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote; or

 (ii) if the change required is not considered to be a typographical error then the CUSC Modifications Panel may direct the Workgroup to review the change.
-If the Workgroup unanimously agree that the change is minor the CUSC Modifications Panel may instruct the Code Administrator to make the appropriate change and the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote.
-For changes that are not considered by the Workgroup to be minor the Code Administrator shall issue the CUSC Modification Proposal for further Code Administrator consultation after which the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote.
+If the Workgroup unanimously agree that the change is minor the CUSC Modifications Panel may instruct the Code Administrator to make the appropriate change and the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote.
+For changes that are not considered by the Workgroup to be minor the Code Administrator shall issue the CUSC Modification Proposal for further Code Administrator consultation after which the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote.

-(iii) if a change is not required after consideration, the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote.
+(iii) if a change is not required after consideration, the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote.

 (iv) In the case of a modification that had been directed pursuant to CUSC 8.19.2(e) to proceed directly to wider consultation without the formation of a Workgroup, and if the change required is not considered to be a typographical error, then the CUSC Modifications Panel may direct the Code Administrator in conjunction with the Proposer to review the change.
-If the CUSC Modifications Panel, the Code Administrator and the Proposer agree that the change is minor the CUSC Modifications Panel may instruct the Code Administrator to make the appropriate change and the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote, otherwise for changes that are not considered to be minor the Code Administrator shall issue the CUSC Modification Proposal for further Code Administrator consultation after which the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote.
+If the CUSC Modifications Panel, the Code Administrator and the Proposer agree that the change is minor the CUSC Modifications Panel may instruct the Code Administrator to make the appropriate change and the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote, otherwise for changes that are not considered to be minor the Code Administrator shall issue the CUSC Modification Proposal for further Code Administrator consultation after which the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote.
 In the case of a change that is not considered to be minor, the CUSC Modifications Panel may also consider whether to establish a Workgroup of the CUSC Modifications Panel, to further consider the CUSC Modification Proposal, in which case the procedures set out within CUSC 8.20 will be followed as required.

-(v) if a change is not required after consideration by the CUSC Modifications Panel, the Panel Chairman will undertake the CUSC Modifications Panel Recommendation Vote.
+(v) if a change is not required after consideration by the CUSC Modifications Panel, the Panel Chair will undertake the CUSC Modifications Panel Recommendation Vote.

 A draft of the CUSC Modification Report following the CUSC Modifications Panel Recommendation Vote will be circulated by the Code Administrator to Panel Members (and in electronic mails to Panel Members, who must supply relevant details, shall meet this requirement) and a period of no less than five (5) Business Days given for comments to be made on whether the CUSC Modification Report accurately reflects the views of the Panel Members as expressed at the CUSC Modifications Panel Recommendation Vote.
 Any unresolved comments made shall be reflected in the final CUSC Modification Report.